- Oops!Something went wrong.Please try again later.

 Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Waste Management, Inc. (NYSE:WM) is about to go ex-dividend in just 3 days.
 You can purchase shares before the 3rd of September in order to receive the dividend, which the company will pay on the 18th of September.

-Waste Management's next dividend payment will be US$0.51 per share.
-Last year, in total, the company distributed US$2.05 to shareholders.
-Based on the last year's worth of payments, Waste Management stock has a trailing yield of around 1.7% on the current share price of $119.35.
+Waste Management's next dividend payment will be US$0.55 per share, on the back of last year when the company paid a total of US$2.18 to shareholders.
+Based on the last year's worth of payments, Waste Management has a trailing yield of 1.9% on the current stock price of $114.01.
 Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
 As a result, readers should always check whether Waste Management has been able to grow its dividends, or if the dividend might be cut.

 It's positive to see that Waste Management's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.